mesuvash/NNRec/README.md

 Installation
 ============

 First you will need to build the cython modules.
-Build cython modules
+Build cython modules by running following command
-$ bash buildCython.sh
+* bash buildCython.sh

 Running Code
 =============